Greek Cuisine: 34 Traditional Greek Foods To Try

 Bougatsa is a traditional Greek pastry made with layers of phyllo dough and a smooth semolina custard filling.
 Custard and phyllo—yup, it’s a winner!

 Perhaps the best thing about Bougatsa is that it can be a breakfast or dessert.
-I’m usually too full for dessert after dinner, but I’m always hungry for breakfast!
-Bring on the Bougatsa!
+I’m usually too full for dessert after dinner, but in the morning, I’m always hungry for breakfast: Bring on the Bougatsa!

 In the earlier part of the day, this delicious pastry is a wonderful treat you can purchase at Greek bakeries and cafes from Athens to the islands, and even as far away as Limassol, Cyprus.
 Later in the day, many eateries offer it as a delightful note on which to end your meal.

 Bougatsa is served warm and is usually sprinkled with ground cinnamon, crushed walnuts, and sesame seeds.
-If you think you see Bougatsa smothered in syrup, that’s Galaktoboureko, and it’s also a Greek traditional food that is worth a try.
+If you think you see Bougatsa smothered in syrup, that’s Galaktoboureko, and it’s another Greek traditional food that is certainly worth a try.

 Bougasta, a traditional Greek pastry filled with semolina custard